-And you don’t have to overpay just because you are aiming for a greener lifestyle — just use the following as a way to help you find the best eco friendly car for you.
+You don’t have to overpay just because you are aiming for a greener lifestyle.
+Just use the following guide as a way to help find the best eco-friendly car for you.

-Step 1: Know what type of car is best for you.
-Since there are two main options for buyers looking for eco friendly cars, you need to determine which is best for your situation.
+Since there are two main options for buyers looking for eco-friendly cars, you need to determine which is best for your situation.

-Some other options include biodiesel and ethanol cars, using alternate fuels such as vegetable oil and corn.
+Some other options include biodiesel and ethanol cars using alternative fuels such as vegetable oil and corn.

 In the end, you should decide how you want to balance convenience, cost, emissions, and the availability of fuel sources.
 If you have to travel a long way for a charging station or have a longer commute generally, then you might want to consider a higher mileage car.